thampiman/Android-Projects/README.md

 Remotainment
 =====
 This is an open source remote controller application for the VLC media player.
-It consists of a server desktop app that interfaces with VLC on your PC, and an Android app as the controller.
+It consists of a server desktop app that interfaces with VLC on your PC, and an Android app that acts as the controller.

 ### Remotainment Server
 This Java desktop application runs on your PC and acts as the middleman between the Android app and VLC.
-VLC can be launched as a server to listen on a specific TCP port but this is quite hard to setup for a normal user.
-The server app does all the hard work of setting VLC up and also provides additional features for the Android app, as detailed below.
-This app is currently supported only on Windows.
+The app does all the hard work of setting VLC up and also provides additional features for the Android app, as detailed below.
+At the moment, this app is currently supported only on Windows.

-It listens on TCP port 1309 for connections from the Android app.
+It listens on TCP port 1309 for connections from the client app.
 The connection is secured using a password so that it does not allow any client to connect to the server.
 The server supports only one client to connect at a time.
 Once a client connects on port 1309, the server attempts to connect to the client on port 2005 to establish a two-way link.

 The server supports the following queries from the client: